SOLLVE/benchmarks/README.md

-# benchmarks
+# Repository benchmarks for OpenMP features
-Benchmarks for experimentation of features of OpenMP in the SOLLVE project.
+This is a repository for benchmarks for experimentation of features of OpenMP in the SOLLVE project.